TimothyS2/SimplePOS-AST3-2024/README.md

 # SimplePOS SDD-2024-AST-POS-software
-This is a simple POS software that allows you to create orders from a list of menu items.
+This is a simple POS software that allows you to create orders from a list of menu items and create reports of sales data.

 *Features:*
 - Create orders from a list of menu items